 In 2011, the Vermont Department of Public Service established a Comprehensive Energy Plan that set out to power Vermont by 90% renewables by 2050.
 As of now, Vermont is far from meeting this goal.
 In fact, a recently released report from the United Nations shows that the worldwide effort to stem greenhouse gases has fallen short of the goal set by the Paris Climate agreement.
 We need to do more at the state and national level to decarbonize the atmosphere and build momentum towards renewables.
-That’s what 350VT’s Town Meeting Day Resolution Campaign is all about!
+That’s what 350VT’s Climate Solutions Resolution Campaign is all about!

 Halting Fossil Fuel Infrastructure